chaudh19/heroku-django-quickstart/README.md

 #### 5. whitenoise

-Edit your settings.py file and add WhiteNoise to the MIDDLEWARE list.
+WhiteNoise helps Django manage static files (images, scripts, etc) to load your site faster.
+Edit your `settings.py` file and add WhiteNoise to the MIDDLEWARE list.
 The WhiteNoise middleware should be placed directly after the Django SecurityMiddleware (if you are using it) and before all other middleware:

 ```
 MIDDLEWARE = [